magnamad/CNT_2003_paper/Model1/Cylindrical_Droplet/MD_Setup_Checkpoints.md

 zero means Using an bond style of zero means bond forces and energies are not computed, but the geometry of bond pairs is still accessible to other commands.

+The nocoeff flag is to let lammps know that we won't specify bond coeff in lammps script , so read from data.lmp

 4. special_bonds lj/coul w1 w2 w3